tsabin2023/CNE350FinalProject/README.md

 # modify bash script / part 1 file - the inferface

-ifconfig - select the interface you want to record
+ifconfig - select the interface you want to record, in my case it is wlan0.
+Write down your case sensative interface.

-sudo nano CNE350FinalBASH - modify the interface, same line as the comment
+sudo nano CNE350FinalBASH - modify the interface, same line as the comment.
+In my case replacing it is wlan0

 # how to run the cronjob